Pagosa Springs High School: Demographics

-69% of the student population at Pagosa Springs High School identify as Caucasian, 15% identify as Hispanic, 12% identify as American Indian/Alaskin Native, 2% identity as Asian, 1% identify as multiracial, 0.5% identify as African American, and 0.2% identify as Hawaiian Native/Pacific Islander.
+69% of the student population at Pagosa Springs High School identify as Caucasian, 15% identify as Hispanic, 12% identify as American Indian/Alaskan Native, 2% identity as Asian, 1% identify as multiracial, 0.5% identify as African American, and 0.2% identify as Hawaiian Native/Pacific Islander.
 The student body makeup is 51% male and 49% female.

 In 2018 some families dissatisfied with the schools of Dulce Independent Schools in Dulce, New Mexico enrolled their children in Archuleta school district schools.
-There were 31 students going to Pagosa Springs High from the Dulce area.
+31 students were going to Pagosa Springs High from the Dulce area.
 Linda Reed, the superintendent, stated "people have been doing that for years."